warpdragon/MC-Raspberry/README.md

 #### Villager AI

 New features such will require particluar attention to chunk-handling.
-Villagers and their metadata may have to be handled in new ways to support AI, an example of a mod that features villager AI is "Citizens".
+Villagers' metadata handling will have to be looked at and new AI written.
+This will be mechanically similar to the mod "Citizens".
+We're planning to implement the following features:

+- Right click on villagers to assign a job
+- New block: Hearthstone
+- Right click on hearthstone to assign a villager to a home
+- Villagers can place harvested materials in chests
+- Villagers can create new villagers
+- Hostile mobs don't spawn near villagers
+- Villagers can defend themselves against hostile mobs

 #### Conduits

 Currently, Vanilla minecraft has no pipe, wire, or conduit system.
-The introduction of such a system would require some very high-level logic regarding memory handling.
+The introduction of such a system would require some very high-level programming logic regarding memory handling and such things.
 The proposed system would be mechanically identical to Extra Utilities pipes.

-Conduits would be easily crafted from iron and glass.
+Conduits are be easily crafted from iron and glass.
 Special connectors (referred to as nodes in EU) would give conduits the ability to do the following:
 - item connectors - pull from adjacent inventories and search for connected inventories to deposit them into
 - liquid connectors - pull liquid from adjacent blocks and search for connected tanks to deposit them into
 - power connectors - pull power (watts) from adjacent blocks and search for connected batteries or machines to deposit it into